Larry Gelwix: Legacy

 Bob Nilsen, who played Highland rugby under Gelwix, was formerly president of Burger King and is now co-owner of Cafe Rio restaurants.
 He was asked at a business meeting in Hong Kong what teacher had most affected his life.
 He named Gelwix.
 Another player, Matthew Cole, became president of Bluestreak Sports Training in Stamford, Connecticut.
 While playing for Highland from 1996 to 2000, he says Gelwix was his father figure after his parents' divorce.
 Professional pianist and composer Jon Schmidt says Gelwix is "unusual in his ability to be an influence and be an example."

 Church service

-Gelwix was interviewed by Henry B. Eyring, First Counselor in the First Presidency, on December 1, 2010 and was called the same day to serve as a mission president for the LDS Church.
-He received his call to the California Fresno Mission in February 2011 and began service as its president on July 1, 2011.
+Gelwix was interviewed by Henry B. Eyring, First Counselor in the First Presidency, on December 1, 2010 and was called the same day to work as a mission president for the LDS Church.
+He received his call to the California Fresno Mission in February 2011 and began as its president on July 1, 2011.
 He and his wife, Cathy, completed their service in June, 2014.
-They returned to their home near Salt Lake City thereafter, whereupon Gelwix resumed his service as CEO of Columbus Travel and began once again hosting his syndicated radio and television segments.
+They returned to their home near Salt Lake City thereafter, whereupon Gelwix resumed as CEO of Columbus Travel and began once again hosting his syndicated radio and television segments.